 Type 1 diabetes is most often diagnosed in children, teens, and young adults.
-It’s likely due to an autoimmune reaction in the body that stops it from producing insulin.
+It’s likely due to an autoimmune reaction in the body that reduces or stops the body’s ability to produce insulin.
 While it’s not currently preventable and has no cure, several management techniques help you with the condition.
-About 5 to 10 percent of people with diabetes have type 1.
+About five to 10 percent of people with diabetes have type 1.

 Type 2 Diabetes

 About 90 to 95 percent of people with diabetes have type 2 diabetes.
-Type 2 diabetes is most often diagnosed in adults, but it is increasingly being diagnosed among children, teens, and young adults.
+Type 2 diabetes is most often diagnosed in adults but is increasingly being diagnosed among children, teens, and young adults.

 Type 2 diabetes generally develops over several years.
-The symptoms can be hard to detect, so your loved one needs to have their blood sugar tested if they think they are at risk.
-You may be able to prevent and reverse type 2 diabetes with lifestyle changes like regular exercise, healthy eating, and weight management.
+The symptoms can be hard to detect, so your loved one needs to have their blood sugar tested by their doctor if they think they are at risk.
+Some research suggests that you may be able to prevent and reverse type 2 diabetes with lifestyle changes like regular exercise, healthy eating, and weight management.

 Gestational diabetes typically develops among pregnant people who have never had diabetes.
-It’s caused by the body’s inability to make enough insulin during pregnancy.
+It’s caused by changes in the body’s sensitivity to insulin.
 Gestational diabetes affects 2 to 10 percent of pregnancies per year in the United States.